Menu

 Ooloi is designed so that the system can evolve without invalidating existing musical data or user-level assumptions.

-Open-source licensing, explicit documentation, and semantic representation make the system inspectable and maintainable beyond individual releases, organisations, or development phases.
+Open-source licensing, explicit documentation, and semantic representation make the system inspectable and maintainable beyond individual releases, organisations, or development phases, independent of stewardship.

 No claim is made about outcomes.